onlypfachi/n8n-nodes-payspace/README.md

 ## Development

-We welcome contributions to this node.
+All contributions to this node are welcome.
 Feel free to create pull requests for bug fixes or improvements.

 You can get in contact with the developer [here](https://github.com/onlypfachi)